 Attention: Tea brands of Australia.
 While your products are sublime, so much more can be done to reward your loyal customers and bring your less engaged target base back to the par-tea.
 Bring back the immersive tea experience with the tea houses, the quaint shops and a simple, feel-good rewards program with the right balance of gratification and aspiration that is far from lukewarm.

-Georgette Mikhael is a Senior Strategy Consultant at Loyalty & Reward Co, Australia’s leading loyalty consulting agency.
+Georgette Mikhael is a Senior Strategy Consultant at Loyalty & Reward Co, the leading loyalty consultant agency.
+Loyalty & Reward Co design the world’s best loyalty programs for the world’s best brands.
 She has worked in the loyalty and member benefits space for over ten years with brands across the financial services, legal, travel, retail, automotive, hospitality, philanthropy and technology industries.

 Georgette has particular interest and expertise in commercial sales, strategic partnerships, business development and customer engagement successfully conceptualising, implementing and overseeing innovative strategies & campaigns for account and business growth.